shekar-raja/shekar-raja/README.md

 <p style="text-align: justify;
   text-justify: inter-word;">
-    A tech enthusiast, embarking on an exciting career transformation.
-With over 3.5+ years as a <b>Full Stack Web Application Developer</b>, specializing in the MEAN stack, However, my fascination with the profound impact of data on business decisions has steered me toward a transformative shift into the realm of Data Science.
-Currently pursuing an MSc in Data Science and Analytics at the <a href="https://www.herts.ac.uk/"><b>University of Hertfordshire</b></a>
+    Tech enthusiast with 3.5+ years of MEAN stack web application development, now delving into the captivating world of Data Science.
+Currently honing skills at the University of Hertfordshire for an MSc in Data Science and Analytics.
+In my previous roles, I have found myself regularly called upon to tackle technical challenges, resolve coding issues and collaborating seamlessly across diverse teams and projects.
+My love of coding drives me internally and I relish every opportunity to tackle the deepest technical challenges.
+Ready to embark on new challenges!
     <br>
 </p>